-This course is an introduction to the scientific study of human behavior and experience.
-The student will be challenged to understand the rationale of psychological research and how it complements other ways of obtaining knowledge about behavior.
-Different theoretical perspectives regarding behavior will be considered, as well as the functions of the brain and nervous system.
-Topical surveys will include several areas from the following list: neuroscience and behavior; the developing person; sensation and perception; states of consciousness; learning; memory; thinking, language, and intelligence; motivation; emotions, stress, and health; personality; psychological disorders; therapy; social psychology.
+This course is an introduction to the scientific study of human behavior and mental processes.
+Topics will include neuroscience and behavior, sensation and perception; states of consciousness; learning; memory, motivation; thinking, language, and emotions, stress; personality; psychological disorders; and social psychology.
 This course is a prerequisite for all other Psychology courses.
 (Core Social Science)